 - Electrolytes imbalance.
 When electrolytes, specifically potassium and magnesium, are too high or too low, they can cause dysrhythmias which need to be monitored through telemetry while the cause and prescribed care are determined.

-Other potential diagnoses that can be monitored include in a hospital telemetry unit include COPD, recovery from heart surgery, bradycardia, tachycardia, ectopic beats, and other cardiovascular abnormalities.
+Other potential diagnoses that can be monitored include in a hospital telemetry unit include COPD, lung surgeries and procedures, patients with diagnoses that alter electrolytes (like kidney disease), major trauma, burns, and more.

 Getting Accurate Readings